10 Delicious Sweets In West Bengal

-Shor Bhaja is originally from Krishna Nagar in Nadia District of west Bengal.
+Shor Bhaja is originally from Krishna Nagar in Nadia District of West Bengal.
 It is probably one of the toughest sweets to make.
-It,s not just because of the recipe, but the labour that goes into it.
-It is basically layers of milk cream, deep fried and soaked in sugar syrup.
-But there are certain variations that include the adding of cardamom and rose water for flavour and essence.
+It,s not just because of the recipe, but the labor that goes into it.
+It is basically layers of milk cream, deep-fried and soaked in sugar syrup.
+But individual variations include the adding of cardamom and rose water for flavor and essence.

 6. Jaynogorer Moa

 Joynogorer Moa, named after Jaynogor which is place in the district of 24 Parganas in West Bengal.
-It is made with date palm jaggery (nolen gur that’s suddenly become a star ingredient in many restaurants across India), puffed rice from a special fragrant rice called Kanakchur, pure ghee, cardamom, and poppy seeds, it’s particularly available in winter because both the puffed rice and the jaggery belong to that season.
-That is the reason why they are not available all time.
+It is made with date palm jaggery (Nolen Gur that’s suddenly become a star ingredient in many restaurants across India), puffed rice from a special fragrant rice called Kanakchur, pure ghee, cardamom, and poppy seeds, it’s mainly available in winter because both the puffed rice and the jaggery belong to that season.
+That is the reason why they are not available all the time.
 The shaped of the Moa is round as balls with the raisin on top.

-In West Bengal when we langcha, It has to be Shaktigarh-er Langcha.
-Because its originated from this town in Burdwan District in West Bengal.
-This deep fried sweet made with chana, khoya and flour then soaked in sugar syrup with cardamom in its bite.
-All though the signature recipe of Shaktigarh remains, the Langcha is now made all over West Bengal.
-It’s quite similar in taste to the Pantua, which is of course shaped like a ball of sponge.
+In West Bengal, when we langcha, It has to be Shaktigarh-er Langcha.
+Because it is originated from this town in Burdwan District in West Bengal.
+This deep-fried sweet made with chana, khoya, and flour then soaked in sugar syrup with cardamom in its bite.
+Though the signature recipe of Shaktigarh remains, the Langcha is now made all over West Bengal.
+It’s quite similar in taste to the Pantera, which is, of course, shaped like a ball of sponge.

 For now-Bengali people, it is a rolled pancake stuffed with coconut and jaggery or sadness.
 Patisapta specially preserved for Makar Sankranti and is always made at home.
-The pancake batter is made with maida (all purpose flour), semolina, and rice flour, and is mixed with milk.
-Sometimes the filling is made with sugar instead of jaggery, which isn’t my favourite kind.
-Some even drizzle a bit of sweet thickened milk on top of the roll before serving.
+The pancake batter is made with maida (all-purpose flour), semolina, and rice flour, and is mixed with milk.
+Sometimes the filling is made with sugar instead of jaggery, which isn’t my favorite kind.
+Some even drizzle a bit of sweet, thickened milk on top of the roll before serving.

 9. Lobonga Latika